efenstakes/efenstakes/README.md

 ## I'm a Software Engineer and UI/UX DEsigner

-- 🔭 I'm working on open source projects
+- 🔭 I'm working on block chain, mobile & design
 - 🌱 I’m currently working in a startup 🤣
 - ⚡ Fun fact: I love Design and Music